AmariahAK/wisdom-drop/README.md

 # Perseverance / Resilience Wisdom of the Day (December 8 2025)
 > “Fall seven times, stand up eight.”
 > — Japanese Proverb

+# Purpose / Growth Wisdom of the Day (December 9 2025)
+> “What you do makes a difference, and you have to decide what kind of difference you want to make.”
+> — Jane Goodall